Lun0xxx/CPPClassGenerator/README.md

 **Instructions for use**:
 This has been developed using the Qt 6.5.2 library.
 So, you will need to download it.
+Create a new Qt project and drag the files and folders into the project.

 **Preview for macOS**
 ![**Preview for macOS**](github-macos.png)